St. Luke Evangelical Lutheran Church

 New York City

 Church records show that there was an Aeolian organ prior to the installation in 1923 of the M. P. Möller organ.
 In 1919, the church purchased a Kinetic blower for the organ, and a receipt from April 1921 shows that $4 was paid to Ralph W. Covert, Jr., for a new stop for the organ.
-The church placed sold the organ in 1923, the result of advertising in The Lutheran magazine.
+The church sold the organ in 1923, the result of advertising in The Lutheran magazine.
 The Aeolian Company opus list does not show an organ for Woodhaven, Queens, so it may be assumed that the organ was a second-hand instrument.
 It is also possible that the Aeolian instrument was actually a reed organ or Vocalion.

 Sources: